msGenDev/pys3file/README.md

     am.sh

-This results in the encrypted file being fetched from S3, decrypted with GnuPG, opened in vi and potentially modified, followed by re-encrypting the edited file and putting back to S3.
+This results in the encrypted file being fetched from S3, decrypted with GnuPG, opened read-only in vi and potentially modified, followed by re-encrypting the edited file and putting back to S3.
 All temporary files are named on the fly using _mktemp_ and are removed after the session using _rm -P ..._, where _-P_ overwrites the file data before the file is unlinked.
 During encryption and decryption, GnuPG will prompt you for your passphrase when